How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 Example:

 In conclusion, although environmental challenges are complex, they are not insurmountable.
-With coordinated efforts from governments, businesses and individuals, meaningful change is entirely possible.
+With coordinated efforts from governments, businesses, and individuals, meaningful change is entirely possible.

 Essential Vocabulary for Environmental Solutions

-Talking About Problems
+Vocabulary for Talking About Environmental Problems

 Environmental degradation

-Environmental degradation refers to the gradual destruction of the natural environment through human activity.
+This refers to the gradual destruction of the natural environment through human activity.

-• Rapid industrialisation has led to serious environmental degradation in many urban areas.
+Rapid industrialisation has led to serious environmental degradation in many urban areas.

-Climate Crisis
+Climate crisis

-• The climate crisis is one of the greatest challenges facing modern society.
+The climate crisis is one of the greatest challenges facing modern society.

 Excessive waste

-• Excessive waste production places enormous pressure on landfill sites.
+Excessive waste production places enormous pressure on landfill sites.

 Carbon emissions

-• Carbon emissions from transportation continue to rise each year.
+Carbon emissions from transportation continue to rise each year.

 Fossil fuel dependency

-Fossil fuel dependency refers to relying heavily on coal, oil, and gas.
+This means relying heavily on coal, oil, and gas.

-• Many countries remain heavily dependent on fossil fuels for energy production.
+Many countries remain heavily dependent on fossil fuels for energy production.

 Deforestation

-Deforestation means large-scale removal of forests.
+This means the large-scale cutting down of forests.

-• Deforestation threatens countless plant and animal species.
+Deforestation threatens countless plant and animal species.

 Biodiversity loss

-• Biodiversity loss weakens ecosystems and reduces environmental resilience.
+Biodiversity loss weakens ecosystems and reduces environmental resilience.

 Water contamination

-Water contamination occurs when harmful substances pollute water sources.
+This happens when harmful substances pollute water sources.

-• Industrial waste has led to severe water contamination in some regions.
+Industrial waste has led to severe water contamination in some regions.

 Air pollution

-Air pollution refers to harmful substances in the air.
+This refers to harmful substances in the air.

-• Air pollution is responsible for millions of premature deaths each year.
+Air pollution is responsible for millions of premature deaths each year.

 Overconsumption

-Overconsumption means using more resources than necessary.
+This means using more resources than necessary.

-• Overconsumption of natural resources is unsustainable in the long term.
+Overconsumption of natural resources is unsustainable in the long term.

 Implement policies

-• Governments must implement policies aimed at reducing plastic production.
+Governments must implement policies aimed at reducing plastic production.

 Enforce regulations

-• Authorities must enforce environmental regulations more strictly.
+Authorities must enforce environmental regulations more strictly.

 Promote renewable energy

-• Governments should promote renewable energy through subsidies and tax reductions.
+Governments should promote renewable energy through subsidies and tax reductions.

 Invest in sustainable infrastructure

-• Cities must invest in sustainable infrastructure to reduce carbon emissions.
+Cities must invest in sustainable infrastructure to reduce carbon emissions.

 Raise public awareness

-• Campaigns can raise public awareness about the dangers of plastic pollution.
+Campaigns can raise public awareness about the dangers of plastic pollution.

 Introduce incentives

-To introduce incentives means to offer rewards that encourage positive behaviour.
+To offer rewards that encourage positive behaviour.

-• Governments could introduce incentives for households that install solar panels.
+Governments could introduce incentives for households that install solar panels.

 Reduce consumption

-To reduce consumption means to use fewer resources.
+To use fewer resources.

-• Individuals should reduce consumption of single-use plastics.
+Individuals should reduce consumption of single-use plastics.

 Adopt eco-friendly practices

-To adopt eco-friendly practices means to choose environmentally responsible actions.
+To choose environmentally responsible actions.

-• Businesses should adopt eco-friendly practices to minimise waste.
+Businesses should adopt eco-friendly practices to minimise waste.

 Switch to alternative energy sources

-To switch to alternative energy sources means replacing fossil fuels with renewable options.
+To replace fossil fuels with renewable options.

-• Countries must switch to alternative energy sources to combat climate change.
+Countries must switch to alternative energy sources to combat climate change.

 Encourage recycling initiatives

-To encourage recycling initiatives means to promote organised recycling efforts.
+To promote organised recycling efforts.

-• Schools should encourage recycling initiatives among students.
+Schools should encourage recycling initiatives among students.

 • To address this issue…